Subscribe to the Newsletter

 Generally very safe, unless you know nothing about it or use needles that aren’t sterilised or designed for the job.

-Go and see a qualified acupuncturist, for example, in Edinburgh go and see Jonathan Clogstoun-Willmott.
+Go and see a qualified acupuncturist.
+For example, in Edinburgh do come and see me – Jonathan Clogstoun-Willmott.

 Serious side-effects are very rare – less than one per 10,000 treatments.
 For more on acupuncture side-effects and research on safety, click here.